marigold-dev/training-dapp-4/README.md

   Note right of Proxy : Storage : version =  newVersion
 ```

-> Note : 2 location choices for the storage :
+> Note : 2 location choices for the smart contract storage :
 > - at proxy level : storage stays unique and immutable
 > - at end-contract level : storage is new at each new version and need to be migrated